simplek8s/simplek8s-website/content/documentation/installation/install.md

 weight: 1
 ---

-## 1. Dump SimpleK8s image into your disk
+## 1. Install SimpleK8s with nodectl

+`nodectl install` downloads the distro IMG and installs it onto a whole-disk device; it also creates a `/var` partition expanded to the maximum free space on the device.

-List all the block devices to identify the destination device for SimpleK8s.
+From a running SimpleK8s node, list all the block devices to identify the destination device.

 ```console
 $ lsblk